Maureen Chiquet

 Maureen Chiquet (born 1963) is an American businesswoman who was CEO of fashion house Chanel from 2007 to 2016.

 She is the author of Beyond the Label: Women, Leadership & Success on Our Own Terms (Harper Business, 2017).

 Early life

-Chiquet was born Maureen Cathy Popkin in 1963, in St. Louis, Missouri, where she attended John Burroughs School.
+Chiquet was born in St. Louis, Missouri, where she later attended John Burroughs School.
 She studied at Yale University in Connecticut, where she graduated with a degree in literature with an emphasis in film.
 Unsure of what career to pursue after graduation, she reportedly walked out midway through a Law School Admission Test.
 Chiquet went on to do a marketing internship at L'Oréal Paris, work she later described as "the beginning of my career and love affair with the world of beauty and fashion".